Blazemeter/jmeter-debugger/README.md

  - Use "Step Over" or "Continue/Pause" to perform debugging.
  - Right-click on the element in tree allows to set breakpoint (if appliable to the element).
  - Type expression on "Evaluate" tab and execute it, you can even set variables and properties by using appropriate JMeter functions.

 ## Known Limitations
  - Only one thread group at a time can be debugged (evaluate panel allows to mitigate the limitation)
  - Module Controllers and Include Controllers are not supported

+## Support

+The best place to report issues and discuss the debugger is jmeter-plugins [support forums](https://groups.google.com/forum/#!forum/jmeter-plugins/).

 ## Roadmap
  - choose license